SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 12hr**

 # May 25, 2025
-  I finished routing all of the adressable LEDs, then had to start rerouting all of them over again because I used the wrong footprint, which cost me a lot of time.
+  I finished routing all of the adressable LEDs, then had to start rerouting all of them over again (twice) because I used the wrong footprints, which cost me a lot of time.
 I also researched data resistors for the LED strand which is very interesting and looked into usb c options.

   **Total time spent today: 7hr**